thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 ## Decide if you need to change the feedback email

-ThoughtSpot has an automated feature that collects feedback from users and sends it to `support@thoughtspot.com`.
+ThoughtSpot has an automated feature that collects feedback from users and sends it to ThoughtSpot Support.
 Depending on what and how you embed, user actions with your embedded application can trigger feedback.
 You can continue to forward feedback in this manner or direct the feedback to another email.
 To learn how to change the feedback email, see [Manage the feedback contact]({{